 The program’s effect on public schools has sparked parental outrage.
 Leaked audio from a 2021 California Teachers Association conference revealed teachers boasting about how they recruit middle school kids for LGBTQ clubs without parents’ knowledge, investigative reporter Abigail Shrier found.
 The story has spurred a lawsuit from one mother whose sixth-grade daughter was encouraged to become transgender without telling her.

-Zbur, who was a partner with the law firm Latham & Watkins before moving to Equality California, is a longtime Democratic activist who ran an unsuccessful bid for Congress in 1996.
+Zbur, who was a partner with the law firm Latham & Watkins -- a sponsor of Equality California’s Safe & Supportive Schools Report Card –is a longtime Democratic activist who ran an unsuccessful bid for Congress in 1996.

 Equality California spent more than $200,000 to support Zbur’s campaign for State Assembly.